The Rebel Brand Archetype

 WHAT KIND OF IMAGES DOES THE REBEL USE?

 Rebel brands should embody the rebellious, iconoclastic, wild, and loud traits and characteristics of the Rebel archetype.
 They should not be afraid to take risks and stand out from the crowd with bold, unconventional branding and marketing strategies that challenge the norms of their industry.

 Brands that embody the Rebel archetype are often associated with disruptive innovation and non-conformity.
 These brands often challenge the status quo in their respective industries and are seen as leaders in their field.
 These brands are often seen as cool, edgy, and innovative and have a loyal following among consumers who are drawn to their boldness and individuality.

-The Rebel brand archetype is characterized by individuality, non-conformity, and a refusal to be limited by convention.
 People embodying the Rebel archetype are often seen as trailblazers and rule-breakers who challenge the status quo.
 They possess a strong sense of independence and the courage to stand up for what they believe in, even if it means going against the norm.
 They are often associated with counterculture, activism, and social justice, and are driven by a desire to disrupt and challenge the established order.
-People embodying the Rebel archetype are known for their boldness, unconventional thinking, and their ability to inspire others to challenge authority and societal norms.

 Martin Luther King Jr.

 "I believe that unarmed truth and unconditional love will have the final word in reality.
 This is why right, temporarily defeated, is stronger than evil triumphant." - MLK Jr.

 "I don't know, I am making this up as I go." - Indiana Jones

 "I don’t like looking back.
 I’m always constantly looking forward.
 I’m not the one to sort of sit and cry over spilt milk.
 I’m too busy looking for the next cow." - Gordon Ramsay